 if you smoke.

-FDA pregnancy category C. It is not known whether benzocaine topical will harm an unborn baby.
-Do not use this medicine without a doctor's advice if you are pregnant.
+It is not known whether Anacaine will harm an unborn baby.
+Ask a doctor before using this medicine if you are pregnant.

-It is not known whether benzocaine topical passes into breast milk or if it could harm a nursing baby.
-Do not use this medicine without a doctor's advice if you are breast-feeding a baby.
+It is not known whether Anacaine passes into breast milk or if it could affect a nursing baby.
+Ask a doctor before using this medicine if you are breast-feeding.

 Do not use this medicine on a child younger than 2 years old without medical advice.